potato-tf/MGE-VScript/README.md

 ⚠️The SQLite stuff should work fine but is untested.

-⚠️Ruleset voting exists but is very janky, doesn't clean itself up correctly, and is disabled by default.
+⚠️Ruleset voting is still very experimental, please report any issues you find.

 ## Converting your map configs
-- Open a copy of `mgemod_spawns.cfg` in VSCode/NP++/any text editor that supports regex search/replace, enable regex
+- Open a copy of your map config file (`mgemod_spawns.cfg`) in VSCode/NP++/any text editor that supports regex search/replace
 - If you're confused, Google/ask your favorite AI chat bot how to enable regex search/replace in your text editor

     - Find pattern: `(\s*)"([^"]+)"\s*\n\s*\{`